fastify/fastify/docs/Reference/Server.md

 + Default: `false`.
 The logger is disabled.
 All logging methods will point to a null logger [abstract-logging](https://npm.im/abstract-logging) instance.

-+ `pinoInstance`: a previously instantiated instance of Pino.
-The internal logger will point to this instance.

 + `object`: a standard Pino [options object](https://github.com/pinojs/pino/blob/c77d8ec5ce/docs/API.md#constructor).
   This will be passed directly to the Pino constructor.
 If the following